Maykon-JDS/english/conteudo/README.md

 - About this = it's about that
 - Future prediction = I predicted that this could happen, haha
 - Instant decisions = The dog will make an instant decision as soon as he gets closer
-- as soon as =
+- as soon as = I’ll call you as soon as I get home.
-- Provde = Nowadays, you can't get dizzy.
+- Provide = Nowadays, you can't get dizzy.
 Provide water for him.
-- Nowadays =
+- Nowadays = Nowadays, get a job is harder than ten years ago;
 - Dizzy =
-- Do you ever feel =
+- Have you ever felt = Have you ever felt love?
-- Have to face =
+- Have to face = Have you faced the problem?
-- Worse then =
+- Worse then = He is worse than her!
-- However
+- However = She is beautiful; however, she is dumb
-- Howabout =
+- How about = How about studing all day?
 - Some tips =
 - Beforehand =
 - Besides =